omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ### [RightsStatements.org](https://rightsstatements.org/){target=_blank}

-- Provides a set of standardized rights statements for cultural heritage institutions that can be used to communicate the copyright and re-use status of digital objects to the public.
+- Standardized rights statements for cultural heritage institutions that can be used to communicate the copyright and re-use status of digital objects to the public.

 ### [Tesauros del patrimonio cultural de España](http://tesauros.mecd.es/tesauros){target=_blank}